We explore some of the best study apps for high school students, to help you transform your smartphone from a distraction into a handy assistant.

 Did you know?
 Most smartphones have built-in tools for tracking screen time and setting limits.
 They might not be as fancy as Forest and Freedom, but they can get the job done in a pinch.
 Look for ‘Screen Time’ (iOS) or ‘Digital Wellbeing’ (Android) to explore your options.

-• Average rating: 3.9/5 on App Store, 4.1/5 on Google Play
+- Average rating: 4.2/5 on App Store, 4.4/5 on Google Play

-• Cost: Free for basic features, premium subscription available ($39.99/year)
+- Cost: Free for basic features, premium subscription available ($59.99/year on iOS, $69.99/year on Android)

-• Note: Please check your school's policy before downloading this or any app to your school computer.
+- Note: Please check your school's policy before downloading this or any app to your school computer.

-3. White Noise Lite
+4. White Noise

 Silence can be deafening when you’re trying to focus, but your favourite tunes might not help so much either.
-There’s nothing quite like finishing an important note only to realise you started writing lyrics halfway through the sentence (thanks a lot, Taylor).
+There’s nothing quite like finishing an important note only to realise you started writing lyrics halfway through the sentence (thanks a lot, Chappell).

 A bit of white noise can help you focus without drawing too much attention to itself.
-The White Noise Lite app lets you build custom soundscapes to suit your preferences with a wide range of sounds including beach waves, breezes, camp fires, chimes, rain, running water and even a vacuum cleaner (hey, if that's what gets you in the mood for study, you do you).
+The White Noise app lets you build custom soundscapes to suit your preferences with a wide range of sounds including beach waves, breezes, camp fires, chimes, rain, running water and even a vacuum cleaner (hey, if that's what gets you in the mood for study, you do you).

 Packing up the textbooks for the night?
 Switch from your studying mix to your snoozing mix for a restful sleep.
 Arguably one of the best apps for high school students for study and rest.

-• Available on: iOS, Android, Mac, Windows, Chrome
+- Available on: iOS, Android, Mac, Windows, Chrome

-• Average rating: 4.7/5 on App Store, 4.6/5 on Google Play
+- Average rating: 4.8/5 on App Store, 4.6/5 on Google Play

-• Cost: Free for lite version, $1.99 (App Store) or $1.49 (Google Play) for full version (no ads)
+- Cost: $1.99 (App Store) or $1.49 (Google Play)

-• Note: Please check your school's policy before downloading this or any app to your school computer.
+- Note: Please check your school's policy before downloading this or any app to your school computer.

 Productivity apps for students